Fibromyalgia and Complementary Health Approaches

 If You Are Considering Complementary Health Approaches for Fibromyalgia

 - Be aware that some complementary health approaches—particularly dietary supplements—may interact with conventional medical treatments.
 To learn more about using dietary supplements, see the NCCAM fact sheet Using Dietary Supplements Wisely.

-- If you are considering a practitioner-provided complementary approach such as acupuncture, check with your insurer to see if the services will be covered, and ask a trusted source (like your fibromyalgia health care provider or a nearby hospital or medical school) to recommend a practitioner.
-In addition, you can find professional organizations for complementary health practitioners by searching the National Library of Medicine’s Directory of Health Organizations Online.
-Some professions may be represented by more than one organization.
+- If you are considering a practitioner-provided complementary health approach such as acupuncture, check with your insurer to see if the services will be covered, and ask a trusted source (like your fibromyalgia health care provider or a nearby hospital or medical school) to recommend a practitioner.

 - Tell all your health care providers about any complementary health approaches you use.
 Give them a full picture of what you do to manage your health.
 This will help ensure coordinated and safe care.
 For tips about talking with your health care providers about complementary health approaches, see NCCAM's Time to Talk campaign.

 The NCCAM Clearinghouse provides information on NCCAM and complementary health approaches, including publications and searches of Federal databases of scientific and medical literature.
 The Clearinghouse does not provide medical advice, treatment recommendations, or referrals to practitioners.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS)

 The mission of NIAMS is to support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases; the training of basic and clinical scientists to carry out this research; and the dissemination of information on research progress in these diseases.